Compulsory purchase and compensation rules – NFU submits response

 Photograph: geogphotos / Alamy

-The government is consulting on reforms to the compulsory purchase process and compensation rules.
-Fill in our online form by 7 February to feed into the NFU’s response.
+The government has consulted on reforms to the compulsory purchase process and compensation rules.
+Read the NFU’s response.

-The government is seeking views on a range of proposals aimed at implementing technical reforms to the compulsory purchase process to make it cheaper, quicker and fairer.
+The government sought views on a range of proposals aimed at implementing technical reforms to the compulsory purchase process to make it cheaper, quicker and fairer.

-The proposals relate to England and Wales and the consultation is being run by the MHCLG (Ministry of Housing, Communities and Local Government).
+The proposals relate to England and Wales and the consultation was run by the MHCLG (Ministry of Housing, Communities and Local Government).

 It has promised to take steps to ensure that for specific types of development schemes, landowners are awarded fair compensation rather than inflated prices based on the prospect of planning permission.